TTTheo/ATM/design_doc.md

         * T select(String s) ;
     * It’s a generic interface which allows the operation on every object.
 * Dao classes that implement Dao interface :
+    * For most of them, they follow the interface.
+But for specific classes like CustomerStockDao.java, where composite primary key is used, it’s not possible to select or delete with a single key word.
+So, select and delete method is overloaded with two-argument methods that allows us to pass in a combination of keywords.
         * AccountDao.java
         * CustomerStockDao.java
         * IncomeDao.java